Ontario Car Insurance Calculator

 Insurance companies base your rates on your driving record and their experience in insuring drivers with similar driving profiles.
 Your level of risk is based in part on the associated risk.

 How can I be with the 'wrong' insurance company?

 No single company offers the best car insurance rate for everyone.
 As you can see, a lot goes into calculating an auto insurance rate — and every insurance company calculates their rates differently based on these factors.

 It often boils down to the insurer's claims experience, and it's safe to say from this standpoint that all insurers have different backgrounds.
 Furthermore, an insurer's claims experience will change over time.
 So even if you were with the 'right' company three years ago, they could be the 'wrong' company for you today.

 Comparing your rates regularly using a car insurance calculator is the best way to ensure you're still paying the best rates.
 Save time and money with InsuranceHotline.com's car insurance calculator.

-3. Bundle up.
-When going through the car insurance calculator, choose the bundle option if you’re open to having your home insurance and car insurance under the same provider.
-This will help you save even more!
+2. Bundle your insurance.
+Choose the bundle option if youre open to having your home and car insurance under the same provider.
+It will help you save even more!

 3. Try a telematics program.
 Choose the telematics option when filling out the calculator form.
 Telematics technology lets car insurance companies monitor how much and how well you drive by installing a GPS device through your cars onboard computer.
 The insurance companies supply the device.
 It qualifies you to enroll in pay-as-you-go auto insurance programs or receive additional discounts for safe driving behaviour.